Tutorial Gateway

 MDX OpeningPeriod Function

-The MDX OpeningPeriod Function will return the First Sibling member belongs to the specified member or at specified level.
+The MDX OpeningPeriod Function will return the First Sibling member belongs to the specified member or at a specified level.

 MDX OpeningPeriod Function Syntax